Farquhar Lake: Hydrology

 The Gull River watershed is the other main component of Haliburton County's river system.
 Burnt River is fed by Drag Lake, Grace Lake, and others, while Gull River is fed primarily by Kennisis Lake, Redstone Lake, and Haliburton Lake.
 These two river systems flow as part of the Trent-Severn Waterway, collecting and draining water into Lake Ontario.
 Farquhar Lake drains briefly into the southern portion of neighbouring Grace Lake, where the Irondale River begins to form.

 Geography

 Just 15 minutes east of Haliburton, Farquhar Lake is one of the deepest, clearest lakes in the county with a maximum depth of approximately 171 feet.
 It is crescent shaped with multiple small bays and inlets, and the largest of the surrounding lakes, such as Grace lake, Dark Lake, and Cardiff Lake.

-The nearest town is Wilberforce, located in the Haliburton Highlands, where you'll find a grocery store, LCBO, and Agnew's General Store which is regarded as the oldest, and one of the best, general stores in Ontario with plenty of old fashioned charm and dating back to 1921.
+The nearest town is Wilberforce, located in the Haliburton Highlands, where you'll find a grocery store, LCBO, and Agnew's General Store which is regarded as the oldest general stores in Ontario and dating back to 1921.